kukuu/microservices-nodejs-docker-nginx/README.md

 ```

+The new system is a next generation platform   that enhances the core features of the product identified.
+This includes improved data harvesting and search discovery

+The SEARCH module uses a cross cutting pattern implementation to improve performance. resducing request time.
 By cross-cutting, the SEARCH API exploits both domains (book and video) without its own.
 Hasn't got a DB.
 We fetch from the network (Network first strategy) from both books and video models.

 ### Services
 #### Book Service